mdseege/RepData_PeerAssessment1/PA1_template.md

 #this code summarizes the dataset with zeros instead of NAs
 imp.act.sum <- summarize(group_by(imp.act, date), steps = sum(steps))
 ```
-The total number of missing values in the dataset is 'incomplete'.
+The total number of missing values in the dataset is 2304.

 I decided to replace any NA with a zero.